00-berni/proj_0/README.md

 ## Bibliography

- - Explanatory supplement to the Astronomical almanac
+ - _Explanatory supplement to the Astronomical almanac_
+ - _Textbook on Spherical Astronomy_